Holdings of the Shambhala Archives

 Digital Audio

-Since the mid-2000s centers have been recording to a digital audio formats Digitally recording in full resolution .aiff, .wav, .au, or other lossless audio file formats is the standard specified through the Shambhala International Policy for documenting dharma talks.
-After each teaching program a set of files on a hard-drive goes to the Shambhala Archives, where they are backed up to a server for storage and further access.
-These procedures for documenting teachings in audio and video formats, and stewarding them in digital formats are on-going through the combined work of Kalapa Recordings, Centre East Productions and the Shambhala Archives.
+Since the mid-2000s centers have been recording to various digital audio formats such as .aiff, .wav, .au, or other lossless audio file formats in full resolution, this is the standard specified through the Shambhala International Policy for documenting dharma talks.
+After each teaching program a set of files goes to the Shambhala Archives, where they are backed up to a server for storage and further access.
+These procedures for documenting teachings in audio and video formats, and stewarding them in digital formats are on-going through the combined work of Kalapa Recordings , Centre East Productions and the Shambhala Archives.

 Audio Recovery Project